This information for carers is available to read at the Ministry of Health’s website here.

 COVID-19 information for family, whānau and āiga carers is available to download here.
-It’s a handy resource to keep close by.

 Give yourself the once over!
 Use Katharine Findlays’ warrant of fitness checklist to help you and your loved ones stay healthy through the year.